evandcoleman/node-appletv/README.md

 `state`: Logs state changes from an Apple TV (now playing info)

+`queue`: Requests the current playback queue from an Apple TV

 `messages`: Logs all raw messages from an Apple TV

 `help <command>`: Get help for a specific command